armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ...
 ```

-With the directory structure in place, deploy the Agent:
+With the directory structure in place, deploy the Agent service:

 ```bash
 kustomize build </path/to/directory> | kubectl apply -f -